Over the past two years, the increasing sophistication of cyber threats has become a well-known issue.

-As businesses continue to shift their work online, threat actors have come across more opportunities to launch bot attacks.
-Within 2021 alone, the volume of bot attacks has risen to 41%
+As businesses transition more of their operations online, cybercriminals have seized new opportunities to launch these attacks.
+In 2021 alone, the volume of bot attacks surged by 41%.

-And although the rise in such attacks may seem to be the bigger problem, the main issue that we need to conquer is the lack of awareness and understanding of these bot attacks and the possible ways to mitigate them.
+While the rise in such attacks is concerning, the primary challenge lies in the lack of awareness and understanding of bot attacks and the strategies to mitigate them.

 Bots, designed to automate tasks online, have been hijacked by malicious actors for harmful purposes.